 If you’ve been listening to the How to Money podcast for a while, you know that Matt and I get pretty excited about investment properties.
 I just recently took out a fairly substantial home equity line of credit to further pursue my goal of purchasing solid properties that provide good returns and will ultimately help me achieve financial independence over the next few years.

 Having a large chunk of cash in the bank affected me in a couple of ways.
 It’s now much more exciting to peruse the FMLS knowing that I’m poised to make solid offers on properties that fit my criteria.
 It also made me even more concerned about maximizing the interest rate that I earn until I actually find that perfect rental property (or two).

 Different financial institutions specialize in different products.
 For instance, if you need a mortgage loan – consider your local credit union.
 Do you want to start investing?
-May I recommend Vanguard.
-Neither of those options are typically great for earning copious returns on your savings, though – which is what I was in need of after securing my HELOC.
-As most of you smart savers know, online banks are typically the best for high interest rate savings accounts.
+May I recommend Vanguard or Fidelity?
+Neither of those options is typically great for earning copious returns on your savings, though – which is what I was in need of after securing my HELOC.
+As most of you smart savers know, online banks are typically the best for high-interest rate savings accounts.
 So that’s exactly where I turned.

-Well, the gap in interest rate payout has grown.
-In fact, there’s a chasm between the interest rates being offered by online banks like CIT and the giant banks that advertise on television, it makes sense to jump ship and open a new account.
-And for me, that extra cash on hand means I could be potentially losing thousands of dollars a year in earnings had I not made the switch.
+So, since there’s such a large gap in the interest rate being offered by online banks like CIT and the giant banks that advertise on television, it makes sense to jump ship and open a new account.
+And for me, that extra cash that I’ve got on hand means I would have lost hundreds of dollars a year in earnings had I not made the switch.
 Those two factors led me on the search that finally ended in opening up this CIT savings account.

 Great customer service and no stupid fees